madslundt/NetCoreMicroservicesSample/README.md

  - **EventHandlers**: Handlers for events to take action when events are being published.
  - **Repository**: Repository used when writing to the application.
 This will also publish the correct events.

 Next to the microservice is the data model.
-This contain the migrations, models and update handlers (if used) for the database.
+This contain the migrations, models and update handlers (if using event sourcing) for the database.